The Unembraced Artist Within

 Creating a Culture of Honor To Let Art Breathe:

 Once the art has come to completion and it’s time to show and tell: here’s the thing—we’re honest.
 We don’t lie to one another.
 We just don’t bring harsh words into the picture.
 If we have something to say that’s kind, we say it.
 If we have something to say that’s true, we say it.
 If we don’t—we all see quite easily what we don’t prefer.
-We ask one another in the creating process–do you like this or prefer this?
-Do you think this should be more that away or the other?
+We ask one another in the creative process–do you like this or prefer this?
+Do you think this should be more that way or the other?
 We are definitely open to feedback.
-But once the creation has emerged, the artist has chosen, with much intention at that, the final result—we honor.
-We close up shop on the collaboration, the creative feedback that the artist may take or not take: their choice.
+But once the creation has emerged, the artist has chosen, (with much intention at that)… the final result: we honor.
+We close up shop on the collaboration.
+The creative feedback that the artist may take or not take: their choice.
 All of that choosing and evaluating belongs in the creating and editing process.

 It’s glorious.